How to Trust Yourself Again After Letting Yourself Down

 Self trust is not built by being perfect.
 It is built by returning.

 The woman who keeps every promise she makes to herself is rare, perhaps mythical.
-The woman who, when she breaks one, returns to it — without drama, without the elaborate ritual of starting over, simply returning — is the woman whose self trust grows.
+The woman who, when she breaks one, returns to it — without drama, simply returning — is the woman whose self trust grows.

 Return quickly.
 Return without making the break into a character indictment.
-Return as someone who takes her commitments seriously enough to come back to them, not as someone who failed and is now trying to prove otherwise.
+Return as someone who takes her commitments seriously enough to come back to them.

 The returning is the practice.
 It is, in the end, what self trust is made of.